ibm-cloud-docs/containers/strategy.md

 A zone failure affects all physical compute hosts and NFS storage.
 Failures include power, cooling, networking, or storage outages, and natural disasters, like flooding, earthquakes, and hurricanes.
 To protect against a zone failure, you must have clusters in two different zones that are load balanced by an external load balancer, create a cluster in a multizone location, which spreads the master across zones, or consider setting up a second cluster in another zone.

+### Multizone clusters
+{: #mz-strategy}

-* **Multizone clusters** [Classic]{: tag-classic-inf} [VPC]{: tag-vpc}: Multizone clusters distribute workloads across multiple worker nodes and zones, creating additional protection against zone failures.
+[Classic]{: tag-classic-inf} [VPC]{: tag-vpc}

+Multizone clusters distribute workloads across multiple worker nodes and zones, creating additional protection against zone failures.
 Worker nodes are automatically deployed with three replicas spread across multiple zones.
 If an entire zone experiences an outage, your workload is scheduled onto worker nodes in the other zones, protecting your app from the outage.

 Every region is set up with a highly available load balancer that is accessible from the region-specific API endpoint.
 The load balancer routes incoming and outgoing requests to clusters in the regional zones.
 The likelihood of a full regional failure is low.
 However, to account for this failure, you can set up multiple clusters in different regions and connect them by using an external load balancer.
 If an entire region fails, the cluster in the other region can take over the workload.

 For example, you deploy your multizone cluster [in a metro region](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc), such as `sydney`, and three replicas are automatically spread across the three zones of the metro, such as `au-syd-1`, `au-syd-2`, and  `au-syd-3`.
 If resources in one zone go down, your cluster workloads continue to run in the other zones.

-  A multi-region cluster requires several Cloud resources, and depending on your app, can be complex and expensive.
+A multi-region cluster requires several cloud resources, and depending on your app, can be complex and expensive.
 Check whether you need a multi-region setup or if you can accommodate a potential service disruption.
 If you want to set up a multi-region cluster, ensure that your app and the data can be hosted in another region, and that your app can handle global data replication.

+### Multiple clusters linked with load balancers
+{: #mz-cluster-strategy}

-* **Multiple clusters linked with load balancers** [Classic]{: tag-classic-inf} [VPC]{: tag-vpc}: To protect your app from a master failure or for classic clusters that must reside in one of the supported [single zone locations](/docs/containers?topic=containers-regions-and-zones#zones-sz), you can create multiple clusters in different zones within a region, and connect them with a global load balancer.
+[Classic]{: tag-classic-inf} [VPC]{: tag-vpc}

+To protect your app from a master failure or for classic clusters that must reside in one of the supported [single zone locations](/docs/containers?topic=containers-regions-and-zones#zones-sz), you can create multiple clusters in different zones within a region, and connect them with a global load balancer.
 This option is useful if you must provision a cluster in a single zone region, but you still want the benefits of multizone availability.

     To connect multiple clusters with a global load balancer, the clusters must be set up with public network connectivity and your apps must be exposed through [Ingress](/docs/containers?topic=containers-managed-ingress-about), [routes](/docs/openshift?topic=openshift-openshift_routes), or with a [Kubernetes load balancer service](/docs/containers?topic=containers-cs_network_planning).

     To balance your workload across multiple clusters, you must [set up a global load balancer](/docs/cis?topic=cis-configure-glb) through [{{site.data.keyword.cis_short}}](/docs/cis?topic=cis-getting-started) and add the public IP addresses of your ALBs or load balancer services to your domain.
 By adding these IP addresses, you can route incoming traffic between your clusters.

     For the global load balancer to detect if one of your clusters is unavailable, consider adding a ping-based health check to every IP address.
 When you set up this check, your DNS provider regularly pings the IP addresses that you added to your domain.
 If one IP address becomes unavailable, then traffic is not sent to this IP address anymore.
 However, Kubernetes does not automatically restart pods from the unavailable cluster on worker nodes in available clusters.
 If you want Kubernetes to automatically restart pods in available clusters, consider setting up a multizone cluster.

+### Single zone clusters
+{: #sz-single-zone-strategy}

+[Classic]{: tag-classic-inf}

-* **Single zone clusters** [Classic]{: tag-classic-inf}: Worker nodes are distributed across replicas on separate physical hosts within a single zone.
+Worker nodes are distributed across replicas on separate physical hosts within a single zone.
 This option protects against certain outages, such as during a master update, and is simpler to manage.
 However, it does not protect your apps if an entire zone experiences an outage.
 If you later find availability to be a problem, single zone clusters deployed in certain locations can later be converted to multi zone clusters.

 If your cluster is created in a single zone region, the Kubernetes master of your classic cluster is highly available and includes replicas on separate physical hosts for your master API server, etcd, scheduler, and controller manager to protect against an outage, such as during a master update.
 You can add additional worker nodes to your single zone cluster to improve availability and add protection in the case that one worker node fails.

 If one worker node goes down, app instances on available worker nodes continue to run.
 Kubernetes automatically reschedules pods from unavailable worker nodes to ensure performance and capacity for your app.
 To ensure that your pods are evenly distributed across worker nodes, implement [pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/){: external}.

 ## Select a cluster type